French Apple Cake

-- I was surprised at how much the cold cake reminded me of a clafoutis, almost like a different dessert.
-Nonetheless, this French apple cake is one special dessert.
+- I was surprised at how much the cold cake reminded me of a clafoutis, almost like a different French dessert.
+Nonetheless, this easy apple cake is one special dessert.

 - Apple Cake with Fluffy Brown Sugar Buttercream from A Farm Girl’s Dabbles

-- 3/4 cup all-purpose flour
+- ¾ cup all-purpose flour

-- 3/4 teaspoon baking powder
+- ¾ teaspoon baking powder

 - Pinch of salt